sted1994/sted1994/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on: Currently seeking employment in entry level positions
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning: React with Redux
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on: Projects that are aimed provide positive impact on underrepresented groups
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with: Networking in the industry
-- 💬 Ask me about ...
+- 💬 Ask me about: My journey so far as I set out to make the transition from small business owner to software engineer
-- 📫 How to reach me: ...
+- 📫 How to reach me: Stephen.Tedesco2022@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: (they/them)
-- ⚡ Fun fact: ...
 -->